 Scientific Enrichment Program

-The goal of the Scientific Enrichment Program within the Center for Cell Signaling in Gastroenterology (C-SiG) is to enhance the C-SiG environment by promoting education and fostering research synergy through communication among its members.
+The goal of the Scientific Enrichment Program is to enhance the C-SiG environment by promoting education and fostering research synergy through communication among its members.

-The Scientific Enrichment Program also helps provide the center with an intra- and extramural identity.
-The C-SiG educational programs act as an engine for fortifying the center's research environment because they bring new information and novel scientific approaches to C-SiG research teams and provide an outlet for communication between the center and the larger Mayo Clinic and non-Mayo Clinic scientific communities.
+The Scientific Enrichment Program also helps provide the center with an intramural and extramural identity.
+Our educational programs act as a catalyst for fortifying the center's research environment because they bring new information and scientific approaches to our research teams.
+They also provide communication among the center, Mayo Clinic and the Digestive Diseases Research Core Centers scientific communities.

-The center's educational programs are also pivotal in developing new research directions by providing extramural speakers and seminars on new technological advances and opportunities.
+Our educational programs also are pivotal in developing new research directions.
+They provide extramural speakers and seminars on new technological advances and offer a forum for communicating service updates by C-SiG core directors.

 The education programs enhance the scientific milieu by providing constructive feedback to C-SiG members and by motivating and supporting young investigators to pursue research in digestive, liver and pancreatic diseases.

-Numerous opportunities are available through the Scientific Enrichment Program.
+Numerous educational opportunities are available through the Scientific Enrichment Program.

 Weekly seminars

-The Center for Cell Signaling in Gastroenterology sponsors several weekly seminars, including a centerwide seminar series and a series for each of the three research themes.
-The goal of these seminars is to regularly promote both intra- and inter-theme interactions.
+The center sponsors several seminars, including a center-wide seminar series and a series for each of the three research themes.
+The goal of these seminars is to regularly promote both intratheme and intertheme interactions.

 Visiting Scientist Program

-The purpose of hosting national scholars is to provide C-SiG members with the opportunity to develop new research initiatives and network with prominent scientists.
-In addition to attending formal presentations, the visiting professors also meet with faculty and fellows.
+Hosting national scholars gives C-SiG members the opportunity to develop new research initiatives and network with prominent scientists.
+The visiting professors hold formal presentations and meet with faculty members and fellows.

-The C-SiG Visiting Scientist Program complements the ongoing Visiting Faculty Program in the Division of Gastroenterology and Hepatology at Mayo Clinic.
-Whereas the divisional program often focuses on inviting individuals for a variety of purposes (such as clinical expertise, stature, programmatic issues and scientific excellence), the C-SiG Visiting Scientist Program focuses on individuals complementing current C-SiG investigative efforts, including topics related to the C-SiG research themes.
+The division program often focuses on inviting individuals for a variety of purposes, such as clinical expertise, stature, programmatic issues and scientific excellence.
+The Visiting Scientist Program focuses on individuals complementing current C-SiG investigative efforts, including topics related to our research themes.

 Annual minisymposium

 Each year, one or two external keynote speakers are featured.
-C-SiG Pilot and Feasibility Program link to new page recipients and the C-SiG New Named Investigator present their research results.
-Three meritorious posters are awarded, typically one from each mechanistic research theme.
+Pilot and Feasibility Program recipients and the Named Supported Investigator present their research results.
+The C-SiG core directors provide updates on new services.
+Three meritorious posters are awarded, one from each research theme.

 Minisabbatical

-The minisabbatical program allows center members to spend one to two weeks working in an extramural academic or industrial laboratory setting to learn new techniques, to acquire knowledge about new model development, or to finalize a collaborative investigation where the presence of the principal investigator is essential for data interpretation and finalization of the project.
+The minisabbatical program allows center members to spend 1 to 2 weeks working in an extramural academic or industrial laboratory setting to learn new techniques, to acquire knowledge about new model development, or to finalize a collaborative investigation where the presence of the principal investigator is essential for data interpretation and finalization of the project.

 In addition, reverse minisabbaticals also are offered.
 These provide an extramural investigator with funding for one or two weeks to bring a new technology to Mayo Clinic, help develop new models, troubleshoot technical problems, or finalize collaborations that have a mature data set.